A l'UM la science [S02-ep24]: From the decline of birds to yeast

-This week in A l'UM la science, Vincent Devictor and Stanislas Rigal, researchers at ISEM talk about the decline of European birds and its major cause: intensive agricultural practices.
-The report takes us to the Science for Oenology laboratory and Agnès Pesenti presents the Street Science exhibition.
+This week on A l'UM la science, ISEM researchers Vincent Devictor and Stanislas Rigal talk about the decline of European birds and its major cause: intensive farming practices.
+The report takes us to the Science pour l'œnologie laboratory and Agnès Pesenti presents the Street science exhibition.
 A program broadcast on Divergence FM every Wednesday at 6pm.

-Perhaps you have or will take advantage of the long bridges in May to get out of the city and enjoy the countryside, the river or the forest.
-On the agenda: fresh air, starry skies and maybe waking up to the songs of the birds.
-For this last privilege, you will probably have to listen a little, not that the birds have become voiceless, no, but their chorus is getting smaller every year, so if you have the joy of catching a whistle or other trill, be aware that you may be hearing a song of resistance.
+Perhaps you have or will take advantage of the long May bank holidays to get out of the city and enjoy the countryside, the river or the forest.
+On the agenda: fresh air, starry skies and perhaps waking up to birdsong.
+For this last privilege, you'll probably have to put your ear to the ground a little, not that birds have become voiceless, but their chorus is getting smaller every year, so if you have the joy of catching a whistle or other trill, be aware that you may be hearing a song of resistance.

-In 40 years, the global population of birds in Europe has declined by 25%, 20 million have disappeared each year, 800 million since the 1980s.
-These figures are those of a new study conducted by a team of researchers from the CNRS, the University of Montpellier, the Museum of Natural History and many European countries.
+In 40 years, Europe's overall bird population has declined by 25%, with 20 million birds disappearing every year, and 800 million since the 1980s.
+These are the figures from an unprecedented study carried out by a team of researchers from the CNRS, the University of Montpellier, the Museum of Natural History and numerous European countries.
 They have quantified the direct impact of human activities on avian fauna.
-I hear you from here: the cat, the cat, the cat!
-Put away your claws: the culprit of the day is not a ball of fur but the increasingly intensive agricultural practices that decimate the ecosystems of birds with fertilizers and pesticides and thus add to the damage caused by global warming.
+I can hear you now: cat, cat, cat!
+Put away your claws: today's culprit is not a ball of fur, but the increasingly intensive farming practices that use fertilizers and pesticides to decimate bird ecosystems, adding to the damage caused by global warming.

-Our guests of the day are researchers Vincent Devictor and Stanislas Rigal from the Institute of Evolutionary Sciences(ISEM) in ecology and conservation biology.
-They signed this study published in the journal PNAS on May 15.
+Our guests today are Vincent Devictor and Stanislas Rigal, researchers in ecology and conservation biology at the Institut des sciences de l'évolution(ISEM).
+They authored this study, published in the journal PNAS on May 15.

-In the second part of the program, we go to the Agro Institute campus and more precisely to the Sciences for Oenology laboratory where Jean-Luc Legras opens the doors of the CIRM-levures, a biological resource center that conserves more than 4000 yeast isolates.
+In the second half of the program, we're off to the Institut Agro campus, and more specifically to the Sciences pour l'œnologie laboratory, where Jean-Luc Legras opens the doors of CIRM-levures, a biological resource center housing over 4,000 yeast isolates.

 Animation: